 The call number label on the book sometimes also has a volume or copy number printed on it.

 When looking up a book in the library catalog, the Holdings Information gives you important details about the book's location and availability.

-Our online library catalog, Hawaiʻi Voyager, shows you library materials from all UH campuses, even if you limit your search to books we have here at Leeward (if another library also has a copy of a book we have).
+Our online library catalog, Hawaiʻi Voyager, shows you library materials at all UH campuses, even if you limit your search to books we have here at Leeward (if another library also has a copy of a book we have).
 In the example above, Honolulu also has a copy of this book, so make sure you're looking at the information for our copy.

 In our library, our books are divided up into different collections, located in different parts of the library.
 Most of our books are in the General Collection.
 But many are in the Reference Collection, the Hawaiian/Pacific Collection, the Hawaiʻi-Pacific Resource Room, and other locations.

 Write it down.
 Or use the "Text me this call number" feature.
 Or if you're searching the catalog on your phone, carry it with you to the bookshelves.